New York's 8th State Senate district

 New York's 8th State Senate district is one of 63 districts in the New York State Senate.
 It has been represented by Republican Alexis Weik since 2023.
+In 2026, she announced that she would not run for reelection.

 Geography

 District 8 covers part of the South Shore of Long Island in Nassau County and Suffolk County.

 The district overlaps with U.S. congressional districts 2 and 4, and with New York State Assembly districts 9, 10, 11, 14, 17, 18, and 21.